le717/Blocks/Documentation/Tutorial.md

 #### Lesson #3: Making Sure It All Works ####

-How do you know your mod will work or not?
-I mean, if it is not properly created, it won't work, will it?
+How do you know ifyour mod will work or not?
+I mean, if it is not properly created, it will not work, will it?

-Correct, your mod will not work if is not properly created, but how do you know if it works? _Island Xtreme Stunts_ has a pretty simple way of telling you if your mod is not correctly created: it crashes! :stuck_out_tongue:
+Correct, your mod will not work if is not properly created, but how do you know if it does works? _Island Xtreme Stunts_ has a pretty simple way of telling you if your mod is not correctly created: it crashes! :stuck_out_tongue:

 More specifically, the game will crash when you try to load a broken level if that level is the current level.
-If the broken level is one you have already completed, it won't crash, but it would if you loaded that one.
+If the broken level is one you have already completed, it will not crash, but it would if you loaded that one.
 If the broken level is ahead of the current level, then the game will crash when you reach that level.
 Thus, ensuring you edit correctly really pays off in the long run!

 #### Lesson #4: Jumping to Specific Levels ####